Houle waiting for latest controls after testing positive for COVID-19 – VeloNews.com

 Canadian is latest WorldTour pro to test positive, and is in self-isolation in his apartment in Monaco.

 Canadian rider Hugo Houle (Astana) is waiting for follow-up controls after testing positive for COVID-19.
-Last week after finishing the Tour de Pologne, Houle revealed that he tested positive in routine controls despite not showing any symptoms.
+Last week after finishing the Tour of Poland, Houle revealed that he tested positive in routine controls despite not showing any symptoms.

 “It must have happened at the hotel or during travel,” Houle told the Canadian newspaper Le Presse.
 “I washed my hands 80 times a day, but it can come from a cook at the hotel, or on a fork.
 I don’t know.”